- Umgang mit Kritik: Sutra über Abwägen & Nachdenken - 15. Februar 2023

 Johannes works as a teacher in a Danish school.

-He practices mindfulness on a daily basis and integrates meditation practices into his daily life.
+He practices mindfulness daily and integrates meditation practices into his daily life.

 In the following, he shares about his mindfulness practice and his experience creating a meditation/mindfulness class in his school.